techsek/derivatex/README.md

 - [x] Rework code for language portability
   - [x] Understand rand.Seed or use something else in password generation
 - [x] Replace PIN code with 2 random words passphrase with Argon2id
+- [x] Show age in days instead of creation time

 ### Documentation